franciscovfonseca/Securing-SOC-Environment/README.md

 ⚠️ Again ➜ it takes some time for the policy to be added to our Environment.

-But eventually it should appear inside of our MDC Dashboard ➜ under **Regulatory Compliance**:
+But eventually it should appear inside of our MDC Dashboard ➜ under **Regulatory compliance**:

 <br>